Cray-HPE/docs-csm/operations/network/metallb_bgp/Check_BGP_Status_and_Reset_Sessions.md

 ## Procedure

+The following procedures may not resolve the problem after just one attempt.
+In some cases, the procedures need to be followed multiple times before the situation resolves.

-### MELLANOX
+### Mellanox

 1. Verify that all BGP sessions are in an `ESTABLISHED` state for the Mellanox spine switches.

-    SSH to each spine switch to check the status of all BGP sessions.
+    SSH to each spine switch and check the status of all BGP sessions.

     1. SSH to a spine switch.

         For example:

         ```bash
-        ncn-m001# ssh admin@sw-spine-001.hmn
+        ncn# ssh admin@sw-spine-001.hmn
         ```

     1. View the status of the BGP sessions.

         ```text
-        sw-spine-001 [standalone: master] > enable
+        sw-spine# enable
-        sw-spine-001 [standalone: master] # show ip bgp vrf all summary
+        sw-spine# show ip bgp vrf all summary
         ```

         Example output: